bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 operate on them in parallel, and concurrency becomes a question of managing changes from one state to another.
 For this purpose, Clojure provides several mutable reference types, each having well-defined semantics for the transition between states.
+This is a pretty complex topic for a language overview so I'll discuss it here only cursory.

 Clojure was initially conceived as targeting both the JVM and the CLR.
 For various reason currently the core development team is targeting mainly the JVM and the [CLR port](https://github.com/richhickey/clojure-clr) is receiving less attention (though it's not abandoned and it's regularly being updated).
+Like Scala it's not technically correct to call it a JVM languages, because it's both a JVM and a .Net language, but since it's used a lot more often with Java it doesn't make that much of a difference.

 # A brief history of Clojure

-Clojure is very very young project (compared to most popular programming languages).
+Clojure is a very young project (compared to most popular programming languages at least).
 It was created in 2007 by Rich Hickey (project leader and benevolent dictator for life).
 He developed Clojure because he wanted a modern Lisp for functional programming, symbiotic with the established Java platform, and designed for concurrency.
-What started as a hobby project turned into some much bigger with Rich getting some excited about the project that left his job to work full-time on the project, effectively burning his life's savings in the process.
-This was quite the gamble, but it turned out to be a lucky gamble since Clojure's popularity rapidly spiked and loyal and energetic community quickly formed around the project.
+What started as a hobby project turned into some much bigger with Rich getting so excited about the project that left his job to work full-time on the project, effectively through burning his life's savings in the process.
+This was quite the gamble, but it turned out to be a lucky one, since Clojure's popularity rapidly spiked and loyal and energetic community was quickly formed around the project.

 Clojure became the new language of choice for many well respected hackers from different communities.
 I've noticed something of a trend